Weight Loss After 40.

 This is not a willpower problem.
 It is a physiology problem.
 And it has a solution.

 Perimenopause can begin in your late 30s or early 40s and last up to a decade before menopause officially arrives.
-During this window, estrogen, progesterone, and testosterone fluctuate dramatically before they decline.
+Five things shift at once:

 Insulin sensitivity drops.
 Your body becomes more efficient at storing fat, particularly around the midsection, and less efficient at burning it.
-Carbs that didn't affect you before now feel like they go straight to your stomach.
+Carbs that never affected you before now feel like they go straight to your stomach.

-Muscle mass declines naturally.
+Muscle mass declines.
 Without intervention, women lose 3 to 8% of muscle per decade starting in their 30s.
 Less muscle means a slower metabolism and a body that burns fewer calories at rest.

 Cortisol rises.
 Stress hormones become more reactive, which increases belly fat storage and disrupts sleep, hunger cues, and cravings.

 Sleep falters.
 Hot flashes, night sweats, and anxiety wreck sleep quality.
-Poor sleep alone can sabotage weight loss regardless of diet.
+Poor sleep alone can stall weight loss regardless of what you eat.

 Cravings intensify.
-Estrogen affects serotonin and dopamine.
-As estrogen drops, cravings for sugar and refined carbs spike.
+Estrogen affects serotonin and dopamine, so as estrogen drops, cravings for sugar and refined carbs spike.

 None of this is in your head.
 Your body is genuinely operating under different rules.

-The advice that fills women's magazines and trainer Instagram accounts was largely built around younger bodies and male physiology.
-It does not account for what happens in midlife.
+Because most of it was built around younger bodies and male physiology, and it does not account for what happens in midlife.

 Excessive cardio raises cortisol even more, fights against the muscle preservation you desperately need, and often leads to weight gain.